 This course is the final, formal step in the non-technical, professional part of your undergraduate education.
-It also includes the Industrial Training requirement, specified by Engineers Australia.

 Aims: This course is primarily designed to enhance your ability to (i) analyse ethical problems, determine a plan of action, and articulate this resolution to others, and (ii) make decisions about technological innovations and, thereby, to engage productively in the leadership of various groups.
 In both cases we are primarily interested in the context of engineering, but the skills apply equally to your wider life.